This December, Stone Hill Inn turned 20!

 Traditionally, each year from November 1 to December 15.

 Stowe is popular, and for good reason.
-Stick Season gives visitors a chance to explore Stowe, without traffic, lines and crowds.
+Stick Season allows visitors to explore Stowe without traffic, lines, and crowds.

 2. Foodie Paradise